dark-multicraft/Metadata-generator/README.md

   2. Select an ability from the "Type" dropdown (e.g., `speed`, `damage`) and specify its strength in the "Level" field.

 - **Examples of Common Enchantments**:
   - `silk_touch`: Allows you to collect blocks that would normally drop a different item (e.g., Coal Ore drops itself instead of a Lump of Coal).
 It also allows you to pick up fragile blocks like glass.
+The activation chance may depend on the level, as defined by the mod.
+  - `damage`: Increases the damage dealt by a weapon.
+  - `speed`: Increases the digging speed of a tool.
   - `knockback`: Knocks back the attacked entity further.

 #### Tool Performance (Tool Capabilities)